SynaLinks/documentation/docs/basics/graph-prompt-programming.md

 Let's break down what this program does:

-- `(is_anything_unclear:Decision {name:"Find out if there is anything unclear in the Objective", question:"Is the Objective unclear?"})`: Creates a Decision Node named "is_anything_unclear."
+- `(is_anything_unclear:Decision {name:"Check if the objective is unclear", question:"Is the objective still unclear?"})`: Creates a Decision Node named "is_anything_unclear."
 This node checks whether the objective is unclear, asking the question "Is the Objective unclear?".

 - `(ask_question:Action {name:"Ask question to clarify the objective", tool:"AskUser", prompt:"Pick one question to clarify the Objective"})`: Creates an Action Node named "ask_question."
 If the objective is unclear, this node prompts the system to ask a question to clarify the objective, utilizing the "AskUser" tool.